Growing up I was fearful of roller coasters, bees, and thunderstorms.

 Our family had a trip planned to Las Vegas over our school fall break.
 Little did we know that tragedy would strike the city just before we were to head there.
 Should we even still go?
-Staying in the safety of our own home, where we feel guarded because of our secured by design windows & doors, feels like a better choice nowadays, doesn’t it?
+Staying in the safety of our own home feels like a better choice nowadays, doesn’t it?
 Knowing that we can lock ourselves away to be left alone and be shielded from any wrongdoing is much more appealing than being a possible victim of a lunatic.

 But, we must help our kids to feel safe in an unsafe world by continuing to live life to the fullest.